 1. Heat oil in a kadai and let 1/2 tsp of cumin seeds splutter.

 2. Put in the sliced onions with salt and let it fry for sometime.
+Add ginger-garlic and saute for half a min.
 Then add 2 tsp red chilly powder (kashmiri chilly please), 2 tsp fresh coriander powder, 1 tsp garam masala powder, 1/4 tsp turmeric powder, and cumin powder.
 Fry all this for a min or two so that the raw smell goes.

 3. Add one chopped tomato and a little water....the reason why I used only one tomato is because I will be using amchur or tamarind towards the last stage